slothsoft/screeps-in-csharp/README.md

 - create log levels so that the log is not always sooo full of stuff
 - `Builder` to dos
+- undertaker should put into own storage first

 # Links